Siem Reap is perhaps the best-known city in Cambodia, made famous by the world-renowned Angkor Wat Temple complex.

 Visit Angkor Wat & Other Temples

 The temples in Siem Reap are vast and require a few days to explore.
-Purchase a multi-day pass instead of trying to cram all the sightseeing in one day and check out this article to get the most of your visit.
+Purchase a multi-day pass instead of trying to cram all the sightseeing in one day, and check out this article to get the most out of your visit.

-Of all the things to do in Siem Reap, visiting Angkor Wat is inarguably number one.
+Of all the things to do in Siem Reap, visiting Angkor Wat in Angkor Archaeological Park is inarguably number one.
 Considered the largest religious complex on Earth, Angkor Wat and its surrounding structure are truly massive.

 Angkor Wat was constructed during the Khmer Empire of the 12th century and was originally used as a Hindu temple dedicated to Vishnu.
 It was converted to a Buddhist temple less than a century later and has remained so ever since.
 Of all the temples in Siem Reap, Angkor Wat is the best-preserved and definitely the most impressive.

 If you don’t mind having an early morning and really want the best photo opportunity, consider joining a sunrise tour.

 READ NEXT: How to Get the Most of an Angkor Wat Visit